Seraaron/agora/srd/Script Change Tools.md

 _At any point during the game_, if a [[Player Characters|Player Character]] (PC), [[Facilitator]] (FC), or another [[Peers|Peer]] finds that they are uncomfortable with the subject matter or actions happening in the game, they can call for a Script Change (either out loud, or by sending a private message to the FC or another player they trust).
 Then, to return to play at any time afterwards, simply say "let's resume" or give the FC two thumbs up.

-**Always try to introduce the Script Change tools** — or your preferred alternative — **_before character creation and worldbuilding_, during your first [[Development Sessions|development session]]**; especially if you're starting with a new group, or if you're introducing some fresh faces to an older group.
+**Always try to introduce the Script Change tools** — or your preferred alternative — **_before character creation and worldbuilding_, during your first [[Development Sessions|development session]]**.
+(Especially if you're starting with a new group, or if you're introducing some fresh faces to an older group).
 It can be used to address player backstories where the details might get too gritty or goofty, settings elements like aliens or zombies, and [[Genre, Tone, and Themes|themes]] like betrayal or grief.

 ---

 ###### What's the point of these mechanics?

 If you're playing a game with other people, you should always discuss consent first.
-You may choose not to use these _exact tools_ in your game — perhaps you have a set of tools that you're already used to using — but not using _any_ consent and safety tools in your game is like not wearing a helmet while riding a bike; you might feel a bit silly going through the motions the first few times, but you'll be thankful that you did if you ever take a tumble!
+You may choose not to use these _exact tools_ in your game — perhaps you have a set of tools that you're already used to using — but not using _any_ consent and safety tools in your game is like not wearing a helmet while riding a bike: You might feel a bit silly going through the motions the first few times, but you'll be thankful that you did if you ever take a tumble!

 Either privately, or as a group: **Ask what everyone is okay with, and what they're not.** Establish expectations for the game: Tone, content, story elements, etc. Script Change helps you to address when troublesome elements come up in game or when issues no one expected arise.